ionescuflorin/lp-test/README.md

 1. In this HTML code

 ```
-    // This div was added to solve an IE bug related to images, because if the img tag it will no be wrapped by a div the image it will shrink
+    // This div was added to solve an IE bug related to images, because if the img tag it will not be wrapped by a div, the image it will shrink
     <div>
       <img class="item-top__icon" src="./img/icon-1.png" alt="Icon 1" />
     </div>